tonton-golio/computational_physics/assets/quantum_optics/text/topic3.md

 And notice this is **identical to those for a vacuum state!!** (See section 2.2)

 #### Quadrature operators from coherent state viewpoint
-We can show that fluctuation of quadrature operator are non-zero.
+We can show that fluctuation of quadrature operator also does not depend on $\alpha$.
 $$
     \hat{X}_1
     =